The Mayor's new £10 'Toxicity Charge' for London’s most polluting cars

 Why introduce the ‘T-Charge’?

 Air pollution in London is a public health crisis and the Mayor has taken hard-hitting action to tackle it head on.

 Thousands of Londoners die prematurely each year as a result of long-term exposure to air pollution – while 438 schools in the capital are in areas exceeding legal air quality levels.

-The Mayor has doubled funding spent on tackling air quality to £875million (over the next five years) and is consulting on bringing forward the start date of the central Ultra Low Emission Zone (ULEZ) from 2020 to 2019 and expanding the ULEZ up to the North/South Circular roads.
+The Mayor has doubled funding spent on tackling air quality to £875million (over the next five years).
+He's also consulting on bringing forward the start date of the central Ultra Low Emission Zone (ULEZ) from 2020 to 2019 and expanding the ULEZ up to the North/South Circular roads.